keremilhan/kerem-board/README.md

 - [x] **Populate Dummy Data**
   - Included one-time script for syncing the database with dummy data for test users.

-This Kerem Board project exemplifies the power of the MERN stack in developing a personalized task management solution.
+Kerem Board project exemplifies the power of the MERN stack in developing a personalized task management solution.
 The combination of user authentication, dynamic task visualization, and task-focused features provides a comprehensive tool for users to streamline their task management process.